 “‘Cause the more people that you let into your life, the more that can just walk right out.”Lara Jean Covey

 Now, let’s talk about the characters.
 I found it to be slightly annoying that they don’t dig deeper on certain characters’ personality, like Christine and Gen. Christine is actually an interesting one, although they’re being stereotypical and didn’t really showed us that much aside from her being super cool by saying super cool sentences in super cool tones wearing super cool outfit with her super cool hairdo and makeup after coming back from a super cool concert.
 We get it, okay.
 Christine is cool.
 No need for exaggerating.
 This sounds like I hated Christine, but I really don’t!
-I just disappointed because her character got so many potential.
+I just disappointed because her character got so many potentials.
 Gen, on the other side, is only shown as the evil ex-girlfriend.
 What do we know about her?
 She’s popular, she pursed her lips a lot (just like Emma Roberts’ tutorial on Jimmy Fallon) and surprise, surprise, she used to be the main character’s best friend (typical, much?).

 Also, can we give appreciation for sets in this movie?!
 Lots of them are insanely gorgeous and make me want to live in it.
 However, the one that really stole the spotlight is going to be Lara Jean’s messy bedroom.
 What is minimalism?
 I don’t know her.
 Bring those 2012 bedroom inspo Tumblr-inspired back, please!